nondescryptid/opendoc-state-court-judgments/2019_SGDC_101/report.md

 ### Evidence of PW3; CNB FORT officer Koh Kok Sim

-9       Forensics Specialist Koh Soon Sim from the CNB Forensics Response Team (FORT) gave evidence that he had undertaken a data extraction exercise of Mr Shahidin’s Samsung mobile device, and had produced a report which was admitted into the proceedings[\[note: 16\]](#Ftn_16) Mr Koh indicated that the mobile phone forensic processing system had extracted information relating to calls, and _WhatsApp_ messages that Mr Shahidin’s Sumsung phone had logged on 2 of August 2016.
+9       Forensics Specialist Koh Soon Sim from the CNB Forensics Response Team (FORT) gave evidence that he had undertaken a data extraction exercise of Mr Shahidin’s Samsung mobile device, and had produced a report which was admitted into the proceedings[^16] Mr Koh indicated that the mobile phone forensic processing system had extracted information relating to calls, and _WhatsApp_ messages that Mr Shahidin’s Sumsung phone had logged on 2 of August 2016.
 Among the calls made had been _WhatsApp_ calls to a phone number XXX, to an individual listed in the call records as **_Amad (Jenggo_**), which was the number of a certain Mohamad Fadli Bin Abubakar (PW4).

-10     The FORT report of calls and messages logged in Mr Shahidin’s Samsung, while incomplete as a result of limitations in the data extraction process[\[note: 17\]](#Ftn_17), were nevertheless, in these proceedings, an essential means to **_counter-check_** against another set of records documenting calls and messages between Mr Fadli, and the person using Mr Shahidin’s mobile device, after Mr Fadli’s arrest and co-option to work with a CNB officer; Sgt Norjansher Shah Bin Misnan (PW5) to bring in his drug supplier.
+10     The FORT report of calls and messages logged in Mr Shahidin’s Samsung, while incomplete as a result of limitations in the data extraction process[^17], were nevertheless, in these proceedings, an essential means to **_counter-check_** against another set of records documenting calls and messages between Mr Fadli, and the person using Mr Shahidin’s mobile device, after Mr Fadli’s arrest and co-option to work with a CNB officer; Sgt Norjansher Shah Bin Misnan (PW5) to bring in his drug supplier.

 ### Evidence of PW4; Mohamad Fadli Bin Abubakar

 11     The prosecution’s principal witness at trial was Mohamad Fadli Bin Abubakar.
 Mr Fadli testified that Mr Shahidin, who was known to Mr Fadli as “Din”, was his **_only_** _Ice_ supplier.
-It is pertinent to note that Fadli was less than keen to undertake the role of being a prosecution witness in these proceedings, and only attended after a warrant having been taken against him[\[note: 18\]](#Ftn_18).
+It is pertinent to note that Fadli was less than keen to undertake the role of being a prosecution witness in these proceedings, and only attended after a warrant having been taken against him[^18].
 Once on the stand however, Mr Fadli was forthright in giving a candid account of his relationship and dealings with Mr Shahidin.
 Mr Fadli informed the court that he had bought _Ice_ from Mr Shahidin on at least two previous occasions.
 On 2 August 2016, Mr Fadli had made his final order of _Ice_ with Mr Shahidin, upon instructions by CNB officers, after his earlier arrest.
 In this follow-up operation, Mr Shahidin and Mr Zulkifli had been arrested.

 ### Background history and prior dealings between Mr Fadli and Mr Shahidin